GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

     Mem Efficiency: 1.33%  13.62 MB of 1.00 GB
     ```
     * Now review the content of `.err` and `.out` files in */slurmout* directory

-    !!! magnifying-glass "STDOUT/STDERR from jobs"

-        * STDOUT - your process writes conventional output to this file handle
-        * STDERR - your process writes diagnostic output to this file handle.

-        **STDOUT** and **STDERR** from jobs are, by default, written to a file called `slurm-JOBID.out` and `slurm-JOBID.err` in the working directory for the job (unless the job script changes this, this will be the directory where you submitted the job).
-So for a job with ID 12345 STDOUT and STDERR will be `slurm-12345.out` and `slurm-12345.err`.